docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

   - Footnotes_::

         ..
-[1] A footnote contains body elements, consistently indented by at least 3 spaces.
+[1] A footnote contains body elements, consistently indented by at least 1 space.

+            The least indented line sets the reference indentation, so this is a nested block quote.

   - Citations_::